-On property claims, such as Norton County had, the company looks at the accidents and asks if they could have been avoided.
-Causualty claims are disregarded, he said, because you can't do anything about storms, hail or tornadoes.
-Liability claims are looked at most carefully since they are usually one of the biggest expense.
-"We haven't really had any liability problems here in Norton County for some time," Mr. Sharp said.
-For 2014, the county's bill will be about \$48,000.
-That is up from \$39.000 last year but still less than the \$50,000 bill the year before.
-The county had all its property appraised last year, County Clerk Robert Wyatt said, and the commissioners decided that they were underinsured so looks at claims and sorts them into they raised the amount and also added the old doctors' building, which now houses the Colby Community College nurses program.
-Mr. Sharp said that the county needs to fill out a property list so that it isn't paying for property (such as road graders) that it no longer has.
-He said that the county clerk usually gets to do that In other business, the commission- Signed checks on Monday because they and Mr. Wyatt were planning to attend the annual Kansas Association of Counties meeting in Wichita on Tuesday, Wednesday and Thursday. • Heard from Treasurer Cynthia Linner that the county has received \$33,741 in sales tax for October.
-That is up from \$28,198 for last month and \$32,321 for this time last year, she said. "(It's) looking good right now," Mrs.
+the biggest expense.
+"We haven't really had any liability nouses the Coby Community College nurses program.
+Mr. Sharp said that the county needs to fill out a property list so that it isn't paying for property (such as road grad-ers) that it no longer has.
+He said that the county clerk usually gets to do that job In other business, the commission ers Signed checks on Monday because Iuesday, Wednesday and Thursday.
+Heard from Treasurer Cynthia Linner that the county has received \$33,741 in sales tax for October.
+That is up from \$28,198 for last month and \$32,321 for this time last year, she said. "(It's) looking good right now," Mrs. Linner said.